 This is how 2 referees rated Emily:

-Hi, my name is Emily and I am currently a BMus (Hons) Trumpet Performance Student at the Royal College of Music.
+Hi, my name is Emily and I am currently a BMus (Hons) Trumpet Scholar at the Royal College of Music.

 I started playing Cornet at the age of 8 in the Forest of Dean and grew up playing in local brass bands, becoming Principal Cornet of the A.W.
 Parker (Drybrook) Band before moving on to the Assistant Principal Cornet position with Lydbrook Band.

 I've been involved with many youth groups (Gloucestershire Youth Brass Band, National Youth Brass Band, National Youth Wind Ensemble) as both a player and a tutor.
 At the age of 16 I was awarded a music scholarship to study at Wells Cathedral School in Somerset, where I took up playing the trumpet.

 During my time at Wells I was awarded the prestigious Keith Nutland Memorial Award at the Cheltenham Competitive Music Festival and the Margaret Rose Bursary in the Forest of Dean.